-9.1 Whilst social media can be used to broadcast information it is also a communication exchange and when creating public spaces it is important to monitor what people are sharing or placing on spaces controlled by the Council, the nature of social media carries with it the inherent risk associated with feedback / criticism in the public arena.

-9.2 It is the service area's responsibility to manage their social media accounts.
-Daily monitoring is advised to ensure any comments which breach the Core values and principles of the Council posted by persons using any public forum for comment are removed.

-9.3 You should advise any persons communicating with the Council via social media that any comments they make are subject to the core values of the Council and that any comment that breaches those values will be removed.
-This must be clearly visible in the 'about' section of each social media page.
+- 9.1 Whilst social media can be used to broadcast information it is also a communication exchange and when creating public spaces it is important to monitor what people are sharing or placing on spaces controlled by the Council, the nature of social media carries with it the inherent risk associated with feedback / criticism in the public arena. - 9.2 It is the service area's responsibility to manage their social media accounts.
+Daily monitoring is advised to ensure any comments which breach the Core values and principles of the Council posted by persons using any public forum for comment are removed. - 9.3 You should advise any persons communicating with the Council via social media that any comments they make are subject to the core values of the Council and that any comment that breaches those values will be removed.

-9.4 If it becomes necessary to remove offensive, defamatory or libelous comments from other users, inform the Marketing and Media Team.
-You should inform the user who made the comments of the reason for the removal after consultation with the Marketing and Media Team and legal services.

-9.5 Should any comments be of a criminal nature they, and the identity insofar as it is known, should also be reported to the appropriate authorities.
+- 9.4 If it becomes necessary to remove offensive, defamatory or libelous comments from other users, inform the Marketing and Media Team, you should inform the user who made the comments of the reason for the removal after consultation with the Marketing and Media Team. - 9.5 Should any comments be of a nature which are of a criminal nature they and the identity insofar as it is known should also be reported to the appropriate authorities.